CodePath-Book-Club/project/README.md

 **Required Must-have Stories**

 * User logs in to access previous chats and preference settings
-* User picks what their favorite artist/genre/etc. (Think Spotify interface)
-* Matches have a chat window to get to know each other, with the ability to skip music and unmatch (Tinder Style).
-* Profile pages for each user
-* Settings (Accesibility, Notification, General, etc.)
+* User can log in and log out of his or her account.
+* The current signed in user is persisted across app restarts.
+* The User could switch between different tabs
+* User should be able to edit predefined profile information (preferred genre section)
+* User should have the option to view/add friends
+* User should be able to edit/create groups (book clubs) as well as add people from their friends list
+* Groups have a real time discussion pages

 **Optional Nice-to-have Stories**

-* Log of past songs/people with album art covers matching
-* Page of most played songs (i.e. songs that most users are connecting through)
-* Profile Add-On: Top music choices, etc.
-* Optional Shuffle Button (i.e. random encounter/random song)
-* Listening/Encounter Queue
+* User sees app icon in home screen and styled bottom navigation view
+* Style the feed to look like the real book club page
+* User/ Group Profiles
+      - Allow the logged in user to add a profile photo
+      - Display the profile photo with each post
+      - Direct messaging support (direct 1 on 1)

 ### 2. Screen Archetypes

 * Login
 * Register - User signs up or logs into their account
    * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another person.
-   * ...
-* Messaging Screen - Chat for users to communicate (direct 1-on-1)
+* Messaging Screen - Chat for users to communicate
-   * Upon selecting music choice users matched and message screen opens
+   * Upon selecting desired group, users matched and message screen opens
 * Profile Screen
-   * Allows user to upload a photo and fill in information that is interesting to them and others
+   * Allows user to upload a photo and fill in information that is interesting to them and others, show active groups/ current books, and shows upcoming groups meetings
-* Song Selection Screen.
+* Friends Screen.
-   * Allows user to be able to choose their desired song, artist, genre of preference and begin listening and interacting with others.
+   * Shows the user's friends list and have an option to add more friends.
+* Discussion Screen
+   * Allows group members to discussion contents of the book.
-* Settings Screen
+* Home Screen
-   * Lets people change language, and app notification settings.
+   * Allows users to find/browse through different book club groups

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* Music selection
+* Login/Registration
 * Profile
+* Messaging
+* Friends
+* Home Screen
+* Groups

+Optional:
 * Settings

-Optional:
-* Music/Encounter Queue
-* Discover (Top Choices)
+* Discover section

 **Flow Navigation** (Screen to Screen)
 * Forced Log-in -> Account creation if no log in is available
-* Music Selection (Or Queue if Optional) -> Jumps to Chat
-* Profile -> Text field to be modified.
+* Profile -> Log in screen.
+* Any Screen -> Any other screen using the navigation tool (Groups, Home Screen, Friends, Messaging)
+* Friend Screen -> Individual profile
+* Group Screen -> Discussion Page
-* Settings -> Toggle settings
+* Group Screen -> Create a group page

 ## Wireframes
 <img src="https://i.imgur.com/9CrjH1K.jpg" width=800><br>